JVital2013/pihole-router/README.md

 **The \*filter section protects you**

--   The "RELATED,ESTABLISHED -j ACCEPT" line makes the Pi accept any inbound packets that are a part of an established connection
+-   The `-A INPUT -i eth0 -m state --state RELATED,ESTABLISHED -j ACCEPT` line makes the Pi accept any inbound packets that are a part of an established connection

--   The ipv6-icmp line is needed for Neighbor Discovery and overall IPv6 functionality.
+-   The `-A INPUT -i eth0 -p ipv6-icmp -j ACCEPT` line is needed for Neighbor Discovery and overall IPv6 functionality.
 It's possible to lock this down more, but that often breaks RFC compliance.
 This line does allow pinging your devices from the internet

--   The INPUT...DROP line drops any other packets coming in from the internet.
+-   The `-A INPUT -i eth0 -j DROP` line drops any other packets coming in from the internet.
 This means people won't be able to connect to your devices across the internet

 -   Those lines are repeated on the FORWARD chain as well to protect devices on the network.
+DHCP from eth0 is blocked as it is not needed or wanted.

--   The FORWARD ...
-853 ...
-DROP line prevents DNS over TLS
+-   The `-A FORWARD -i eth1 -m tcp -p tcp --dport 853 -j DROP` line prevents DNS over TLS

 **5.**  Run `pihole -r` and reconfigure Pi-Hole with IPv6 Enabled.
 You can select all the default settings as it should read them correctly from last time, plus the new IPv6 address

+**6.** Make sure /etc/dhcpcd.conf still looks like it does [here](https://github.com/JVital2013/pihole-router/blob/main/examples/ipv6/dhcpcd.conf).

-**6.**  Reboot the Pi, and disconnect/reconnect your devices to force them to refresh the connection
+**7.**  Reboot the Pi, and disconnect/reconnect your devices to force them to refresh the connection

-**7.**  On the Pi, run `ip -6 addr`.
+**8.**  On the Pi, run `ip -6 addr`.
 It should look something like this (IP addresses anonymized to protect the innocent).
 The important part is that there is a public IP (non-fe80) on eth1

         1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 state UNKNOWN qlen 1000